- An applicant must be a citizen of the United States.

 6. Recruit Selection

-Remaining applicants files are reviewed and qualified applicants are selected to attend the Training Academy.
+Remaining applicant files are reviewed and qualified applicants are selected to attend the Training Academy.